duarme/NotiSearch/README.md

 NotiSearch Example App
 =====================

-This is an example App that let its users perform advanced searches on products and then save and subscribe to them to receive new results via email.
+This Example App allows its users to perform advanced searches, save them and subscribe to receive new search results via email.

 Overview
 --------

 Users of this example app can perform and save advanced `Searches` on `Products`.
-Than they can subscribe to their preferred (saved) searches in order to receive an email notification whenever new search results are available for that particular search (like on Yahoo answers).
+Than they can subscribe to their preferred (saved) searches in order to receive an email notification when new search results are available for that particular search (like on Yahoo answers).

 ### How it works